 On this basis in order to reach their much feared +2°C temperature increase that feedback from water vapour and clouds would have to be more than 5-fold or even greater to achieve their higher predictions.
 There is no evidence of such positive feedbacks and observations show feedback is likely to be marginally negative.

 IPCC / Academic climate models, presently used to set climate policy, are misleading for policy makers because they consistently overestimate the effects of further added Man-made CO2.

 The remaining warming effect from Man-kind’s CO2 emissions may well be as low as is shown here.
 The level of their potential error should at least give policy makers pause for thought, whilst mandating their destructive attempt to eliminate the use of Fossil fuels, particularly in the Western world.

-If this low estimate of Climate Sensitivity is anywhere close to reality, it should give Policy Makers real cause to question their draconian reactions to the Man-made Climate Change problem: it shows that any further Man-made CO2 emissions are not an existential problem for Man-kind at all.
+If this low estimate of Climate Sensitivity is anywhere close to reality, it should give Policy Makers real cause to question their draconian reactions to the Man-made Climate Change problem: it shows that Man-made CO2 emissions is not an existential problem for Man-kind at all.